RennyC4/TAoV/readme.txt

 - Story is explained inside the game (leave the title screen alone)

-- Use the enviroment around you, grab ledges and hoist Vigil up similar to Prince of Persia or run along the walls
+- Use the enviroment around you by performing ledge grabs, wall running, wall grabs and more

 - Most enemies die with special animations